Travel Guides & Information

 Phraya Nakhon Caves

 This cave complex is arguably the most stunning in Thailand and offers incredible photo opportunities that will wow your friends.
-It’s located around 60km south of the city, a taxi can get you there in about 45 minutes but don’t let that put you off, it’s unlikely that you’ll ever get a chance to see anything like this again.
+It’s located in Khao Sam Roi Yot National Park, around 60km south of the city, a taxi can get you there in about 45 minutes but don’t let that put you off, it’s unlikely that you’ll ever get a chance to see anything like this again.

 After a fairly steep climb, you will descend into the first of two caves before crossing a stone bridge into the second cave, where you will be greeted with a spectacular and mystical sight.
 The roof of the cave has an opening and during the daytime, shafts of sunlight come down and illuminate a stunning gold and green Thai pavilion building at the bottom of the cave.
 It’s an amazing sight, and after all that exertion, there are a couple of restaurants nearby where you can grab a meal and a drink.
 For the best photo opportunities, arrive in the morning.